Free Shipping on most orders over $89

 What is a pool filter?

-A pool filter is a component of a pool’s filtration system that removes dirt and debris from water.
+pool filter is a component of a pool’s filtration system that removes dirt and debris from water.
 A pump pulls water to the filter, the filter removes dirt and debris, and then clean water is returned to the pool through return jets on the pool walls.
-Pool filters not only keep your water clean and clear, but also increase chlorine’s efficiency in killing bacteria, fostering a healthy swimming pool environment.
+Pool filters not only keep your water clean and clear, but they also increase chlorine’s efficiency in killing bacteria, fostering a healthy swimming pool environment.

 Types of pool filters